-The surrounding Langeberg mountains form a beautiful backdrop of stone cathedrals and rocky peaks, shaped by wind and rain over many centuries.
+The surrounding Langeberg mountains form a beautiful backdrop of stone cathedrals and rocky peaks, shaped by wind and rain over thousands of years.

 The farm is covered with aromatic fynbos, proteas and renosterveld, which in times gone by supported a perfect harmony of birds, fish, reptiles and mammals.
-This included black rhino, leopard and lion, which with quaggas roamed the open spaces along with numerous antelope, including tiny steenbok, springbok, grysbok, duiker and eland.
+This included buffalo, rhino, leopard and lion.
+Quaggas roamed the open spaces along with numerous antelope, including steenbok, springbok, grysbok, duiker, rhebuck and eland.

 Nomadic people shared this paradise too.
 Their legacy of empty caves and forgotten hand tools bear testimony to their hunting expeditions.
 The fresh mountain streams and abundant food provided a haven for all.